Welcome to today's edition of the Rush 24-7 podcast.

 It has nothing to do with IQ.

-It has to do with what they don't know.
+It has to do with what they don't know because of their media sources.

-Low information voters are clearly people that don't have all the information available to make a voting choice.
+Low-information voters are clearly people that don't have all the information available to make a voting choice.

 That's all they are.